Bleeding shiner: Distribution and habitat

-See sidebar

 Diet

 The bleeding shiner feeds upon insects and small invertebrates that can be found upon the water's surface or that are being carried by the current.
 Bleeding shiners have terminal oblique mouths that allow for them to easily eat food from the surface of the water.

 It is thought that the bleeding shiner searches for food primarily by sight because of its large eyes.

 Behaviors

 Reproduction

 Spawning usually occurs over gravel nests and pits that have been made by other fish, namely those of other minnows.
 Anywhere from a few to a hundred gather in these locations while spawning.
 Spawning in Missouri occurs from late April to early July, but hits a peak in late May and June.
-During breeding season, the males present with breeding tubercles that are largest on the head, but also present on the fins and the front of the fish’s body.
+During breeding season, the males present with breeding tubercles that are largest on the head, but also present on the fins and the front of the fish's body.

 Bleeding shiners are oviparous, meaning that the eggs are laid by the mother and then unattended afterwards.